 - For User 1 who is logged in on an Android device and an iOS device, the mobile in-app campaign will be shown for 2 times on each device individually.

-Campaign Scheduling and First Time Sync
+Campaign Scheduling and First-Time Sync

 Once started, for the campaign to start getting displayed, below are the dependencies -

 - Once the campaign starts, the segment gets evaluated.
-Depending on the customer and the customer data we are scanning for the query, it may take around 15 minutes on an average for the segmentation query to return a list of user ids for whom the campaign can be delivered.
+Depending on the customer and the customer data we are scanning for the query, it may take around 15 minutes on average for the segmentation query to return a list of user ids for whom the campaign can be delivered.

-- After Segmentation, the campaign will only be delivered to the SDK when the user opens the app / website.
-Please also note that, the SDK sync happens only once in 15 minutes and hence it may take more time for the campaign to be delivered to the SDK if the previous sync happened within the last 15 minutes.
+- After Segmentation, the campaign will only be delivered to the SDK when the user opens the app/website.
+Please also note that the SDK sync happens only once in 15 minutes and hence it may take more time for the campaign to be delivered to the SDK if the previous sync happened within the last 15 minutes.

 - A campaign is personalized when the user executes the trigger action and a campaign is selected for rendering by the SDK.
 Once done, the SDK will fetch the campaign template from MoEngage.
-During this activity, we will send personalized template to the SDK.
+During this activity, we will send a personalized template to the SDK.

 - In case of personalization failure, the campaign will not be rendered if no fallback is provided in the campaign.
-Any other campaign will not be attempted thereafter in case of personalization failure hence it is always a best practice to add fallbacks for personalized in-app / on-site messaging campaigns.
+Any other campaign will not be attempted thereafter in case of personalization failure hence it is always a best practice to add fallbacks for personalized in-app/on-site messaging campaigns.

 - If the image download fails, the mobile in-app campaign will not be rendered at all on the mobile app.

 Data Flow Diagram of how In-App and On-site Campaigns Work